Climbing the Empire State Building

 Something that distinguishes the Empire State from the rest of the skyscrapers in New York is that it is open until 2 am, allowing you to go almost any time you want.
 I'll let you in on a secret: climbing to the top of the building after a party and a night walk around New York is at the top of my plans.

-Climbing the Empire State with the New York Pass and other tourist cards
+Climb the Empire State Building with the New York Pass and other tourist cards

 The Empire State Building is, without a doubt, one of the most demanded points of interest in the Big Apple and therefore, its entrance is included in most of the tourist passes that exist to visit the city.
-Do you still don't know what a tourist card is or how it works?
+Still don't know what a tourist card is or how it works?

-In a nutshell, it is a card that you book in advance for a "flat rate" and will give you access to various attractions in the city, allowing you to save time (skipping the lines at the ticket office) and money.
+In short, it is a card that you book in advance for a "flat rate" and will give you access to several attractions in the city, allowing you to save time (skipping the queues at the ticket office) and money.

-As I mentioned, most of these cards offer admission to the Empire State Building.
+As I said, most of these cards offer the entrance included to the Empire State.
 Here is a list of these cards and the links to my practical guide for each one.
 But if you are thinking about buying a card, I recommend you to read this article about the comparison of New York tourist passes.

 My personal advice